 At the same time, Schneidmiller was working on an idea based on feedback from customers who loved the fly trap, but complained about cleaning it out.
 “A woman was buying it and throwing it away each time,” he said.
 “That’s when I had the idea of making it a disposable trap.
 I glued a bag on the bottom of the lid, and it caught flies.”

 Researching flexible packaging options, Schneidmiller came up with a design that would work for mass production.
 “I proposed it to Kelley Manufacturing and they were so enamored with it they gave us a purchase order for 400,000 of them.
-I just said, ‘wow’.
+I just said, ‘WOW’.
 They told me that was just the beginning.”

 Schneidmiller ramped up production for this order by purchasing an expensive custom mold and placing an order with a bag manufacturer.
 He worked with another vendor to make a water-soluble pouch to hold the attractant.

-For the first time in Sterling’s existence, the company had to borrow some of the money on his line of credit to produce everything and be ready to go for the forthcoming orders.
+For the first time in Sterling’s existence, the company had to borrow some of the money on his line of credit to produce everything and be ready to go for the pending orders.
 It was a staggered purchase order, with the first shipments going out in October.

 “Fifteen days before we were supposed to make our first shipment, I got a call in the afternoon from the president of Kelley Manufacturing,” said Schneidmiller.
 “He sounded disturbed; he was using obscenities and slurring his words.
 I listened to this drivel coming from him and couldn’t get a word in edgewise.
-Finally, he flat out said, ‘We’re out of business, we’re not purchasing anything, good-bye.’”
+Finally, he flat-out said, ‘We’re out of business, we’re not purchasing anything, good-bye.’”

 Hundreds of thousands of “Kelley’s Killers” bags were sitting in the back of the building.